2025 Marijuana Industry Statistics & Data Insights

 • Ranks of women and minority cannabis executives are rebounding.

-• Dispensaries accepting debit earn an average of $4,627 more than cash only retailers.
+• Dispensaries accepting debit earns an average of $4,627 more than cash-only retailers.

 Marijuana usage statistics